Bastian-G/diploma-thesis-latex-template/README.md

 Since there is no template for the Diploma Thesis in .Tex format, i decided to write one, in order to learn more about LaTeX.

 I used VS Code and the given Word files for the whole project.
-In addition to that, LuaLaTeX is used for this project, because normal LaTeX cannot used Arial font, which is mandatory.
+In addition to that, LuaLaTeX is used for this project, because normal LaTeX cannot use Arial font, which is mandatory.

 Installing everything necessary: